heapsource/mongoose-attachments-localfs/Readme.md

 ### Usage

-The library will register automatically with `mongoose-attachments` by performing `require` and returns a reference to the mongoose-attachments plugin:
+The library will register automatically with `mongoose-attachments` by performing `require` and return a reference to the mongoose-attachments plugin:

     var attachments = require('mongoose-attachments-localfs');